Administration of the Access to Information Act Annual Report 2020–21

 Disposition of Completed Access Requests

-- In 6 cases, the applicants received full disclosure of the information requested (a combined 30 pages).
+- In 3 cases, representing 5% of the overall cases, the applicants received full disclosure of the information requested (a combined 9 pages).

-- In 30 cases, the applicants received a partial disclosure of the information requested (a combined 2,304 pages).
+- In 27 cases, representing 48% of the overall cases, the applicants received a partial disclosure of the information requested (a combined 2,284 pages).

-- In 2 cases, the applicants received a response that all information requested was withheld from disclosure.
+- In 3 cases, representing 5% of the overall cases, the applicants received a response that all information requested was withheld from disclosure.

-- In 4 cases, FINTRAC responded that it was unable to acknowledge the existence of the information requested.
+- In 9 cases, representing 16% of the overall cases, FINTRAC responded that it was unable to acknowledge the existence of the information requested.

-- In 18 cases, it was determined that no responsive records existed.
+- In 11 cases, representing 20% of the overall cases, it was determined that no responsive records existed.

-- In 3 cases, the request was transferred to another federal institution as it was submitted to FINTRAC in error.
+- In 1 case, representing 2.5% of the overall cases, the request was transferred to another federal institution as it was submitted to FINTRAC in error.

-- In 5 cases, the applicants abandoned their requests.
+- In 2 cases, representing 3.5% of the overall cases, the applicants abandoned their requests.

 Completion Times and Extensions of Access Requests

 The Act allows extensions beyond the 30-day statutory period for specific reasons.
-Of the 68 completed requests during the reporting period, 65 were finalized within the established deadline (the 30-day statutory or an extended deadline pursuant to Section 9 of the Act).
-Due to delays resulting from internal and/or external consultations, 3 requests were completed after the established deadline.
-In 44 cases, FINTRAC responded within the original 30-day statutory deadline, 16 of which FINTRAC responded to in less than 15 days.
+Of the 56 completed requests during the reporting period, 47 were finalized within the established deadline (the 30-day statutory or an extended deadline pursuant to Section 9 of the Act).
+Due to delays resulting from internal and/or external consultations, as well as operational and capacity challenges, 9 requests were completed after their established deadline.

 Exclusions and Exemptions Invoked